 Inaugural Social Justice Ambassador Fellowship

 The Social Justice Ambassadors (SJAs)program is a leadership development fellowship offered through the Center for Diversity, Inclusion & Multicultural Affairs (CDIMA).
-It was seeded by PepsiCo and is now fiscally supported by the UDC Foundation.
+This fellowship was seeded by PepsiCo and supported by the UDC Foundation.
 Selected students will learn the knowledge and skills needed to advocate for issues that impact historically marginalized people.
 Students will get the opportunity to deepen their leadership skills, develop programs, and participate in a combination of workshops, retreats, and volunteer opportunities that are intended to make a difference on campus and in their local communities.
 SJAs will also be challenged to develop a greater understanding of social (in)justice issues and to learn strategies that address social inequalities for historically marginalized people and communities.

 The CDIMA is currently in the second phase of the cohort cycle with two additional cohort members, composed of a total of 4 students.

 Zahra Wardrick: (they/them) is a sophomore Liberal Studies major born and raised in Northwest DC.
 They are a queer, nonbinary, first-generation Sierra Leonean Black American poet interested in mental health advocacy centered on BIPOC communities.
 Having transitioned from a PWI to an HBCU, they are interested in comparing the impact of modern academia’s colonialism-based roots on education.
 In their free time, Zahra enjoys reading modern poetry and learning about sustainability as an avenue of Black self-care and restorative justice.
 They launched the How we Heal: A Creative Wellness Series, a series of conversational workshops about ways to heal ourselves and our communities from the inside out with creative skills and technologies from local DMV facilitators & organizers.